 To make this just a little bit richer, I included pancetta – because everything is made better with a little crispy pork, right?
 If you want to up your veggie quotient, broccoli would be a great addition to this cheesy pasta as well.

-If you’ve fallen in love with butternut squash after preparing this recipe, make sure to check out how to make our butternut and leek galette!
+If you’ve fallen in love with butternut squash after preparing this recipe, make sure to check out some of these tasty options:

 Photos by Chelsea Miller, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.